clach04/koreader-to-markdown/README.md

 # KOReader to Markdown

-Read bookmarks from [KOReader](https://koreader.rocks/) sidecars to Markdown files per book
+Read bookmarks from [KOReader](https://koreader.rocks/) sidecars to Markdown files per book, prefixed with the date you added the most recent bookmark

 ## How-to